gwendall/way.js/README.md

 **omit** (String)

-A comma separated list of values to omit (in forms only).
+A comma separated list of values (in forms only) to not sync with the storage.
+By default, no form input is omitted.

 ```html
 <form way-data="some.form" way-omit="dont,want.those">